zph/git-pairing/README.md

 # INTRO

 Share code authorship when pairing and using git/github.
-Works well with my fork of promptula to show which git pair is currently configured in a git repo.
+Works well with [promptula](https://rubygems.org/gems/promptula) to show which git pair is currently configured in a git repo.

 # Features